NXIVM: Indictment of Raniere and co-conspirators

 On April 20, 2018, Mack was arrested and indicted on similar charges to Raniere's.
-According to prosecutors, after she recruited women into first NXIVM and then DOS, Mack coerced them into engaging in sexual activity with Raniere and performing menial tasks, for which Raniere allegedly paid her.
+According to prosecutors, after she recruited women into first NXIVM and then DOS, Mack was allegedly paid by Raniere to coerce them into engaging in sexual activity with Raniere.
 Mack was further alleged to be DOS's second-in-command after Raniere.
 On April 24, Mack was released on $5 million bond pending trial and held under house arrest with her parents in California.
 On May 4, Raniere pleaded not guilty.

 Salzman's home was raided shortly after Raniere's arrest, and prosecutors stated during his arraignment that further arrests and a superseding indictment for Raniere and Mack should be expected.
 In late May, authorities moved to seize two NXIVM-owned properties near Albany.

 In April 2018, the New York Post reported that NXIVM had moved to Brooklyn, New York, and was being led by Clare Bronfman.
 On June 12, 2018, the Times Union reported that NXIVM had suspended its operations owing to "extraordinary circumstances facing the company".
 Bronfman was arrested on July 24 and charged with racketeering.
 She was released to house arrest after signing a $100 million bail bond.
 Also arrested and charged with the same crime were NXIVM President Nancy Salzman; her daughter, Lauren Salzman; and another NXIVM employee, Kathy Russell.

 Guilty pleas, corporations and conviction

 On March 13, 2019, Nancy Salzman pleaded guilty to a charge of racketeering criminal conspiracy.
 She agreed, as nominal owner, not to contest forfeiture of NXIVM-related assets including real estate as well as corporations that owned Keith Raniere and NXIVM's trademark and patent portfolio.

 The same day as Nancy Salzman's plea, the court unsealed a second (and final) superseding indictment against Raniere and his codefendants, adding the charge that Raniere produced and kept child sexual abuse material of a girl who was 15 at the time.

 Later in March 2019, Lauren Salzman pleaded guilty to racketeering and racketeering conspiracy; she later testified against Raniere and received leniency.

 Sentencing documents for Allison Mack state that she entered proffer sessions on April 2, 2019.
 The government credited her for providing relevant emails, documents and recordings later used to convict Raniere.
 On April 8, 2019, Mack pleaded guilty to racketeering and racketeering conspiracy.
 Though not called to testify against Keith Raniere, prosecutors said that Mack, "was available to testify at Raniere’s trial if requested to do so."

-On April 19, 2019, Bronfman pleaded guilty to charges of harboring an alien and identity fraud; bookkeeper Kathy Russell pleaded guilty to visa fraud.
+On April 19, 2019, Bronfman pleaded guilty to charges of harboring an illegal immigrant and identity fraud; bookkeeper Kathy Russell pleaded guilty to visa fraud.

 The federal trial of Keith Raniere began on May 7, 2019.
 On June 19, 2019, the jury convicted him of all counts.